Out of Bounds : Avoiding Career Protection Faults

 The New Guy

-Let’s get to why you’re experiencing what you’re
+Let’s get to why you’re experiencing what you’reexperiencing.

 The Politics of Software Development Teams

 The longer the existing team has been in place, and the lessconfident they are about their positions and their skill, the worsethis problem usually is.